Claude J. Summers

 Claude J. Summers (born 1944) is an American literary scholar, and the William E. Stirton Professor Emeritus in the Humanities and Professor Emeritus of English at the University of Michigan-Dearborn.

+Early life and education

-A native of Galvez, Louisiana, he was the third child of Burg Martin Summers and Theo Coy Causey.
+A native of Galvez, Louisiana, Claude Summers was the third child of Burg Martin Summers and Theo Coy Causey.
 He was educated in the public schools of Ascension Parish, graduating from Gonzales High School in 1962.
 He has long credited two teachers at Gonzales High School—Diana Sevario Welch and Sherry Rushing—for inspiring his interest in academic achievement.

 He received his B.A. in 1962 from Louisiana State University, where he majored in English Literature and served as editor of Delta, the undergraduate literary journal.
 At LSU, he formed a romantic relationship with Ted-Larry Pebworth, with whom he would later collaborate on numerous scholarly articles and books.
 In 1966, he was awarded a Woodrow Wilson Fellowship, which enabled him to attend graduate school at the University of Chicago.

 At Chicago, he earned his A.M. in 1967 and his Ph.D. in 1970.
 His doctoral work was supported by a Danforth Fellowship and a University of Chicago Dissertation Fellowship.
 His dissertation, later published as Christopher Marlowe and the Politics of Power (1974), was directed by David Bevington and Arthur Heiserman.
 It was one of the first books on Marlowe to focus on homosexuality as a major theme in Marlowe's plays without adopting a condemnatory or moralistic tone.